StrangeBeeCorp/docs/README.md

 ### Option 1: Use Python locally

-This method involves installing Python, setting up a virtual environment, and running MkDocs directly on your machine.
+This method uses Python installed directly on your machine to run the MkDocs server.

 #### 1. Install Python and pip (if not already installed)